TritonXR/VRUniverse/Website/README.md

 Make sure you have `npm` and `node` working on your system.
 Installing `node` should install `npm`.

-Get website dependencies with `npm install`
+Get website dependencies with `npm install` or `npm i` if you're cool

 Run website with `npm start`

+Get the

 or